parsabee/FileCrawler/README.md

 application creates; if it is not defined, then two (2) worker threads should be created.
 # Credit

 Created by Parsa Bagheri
-This software uses open source material.
+This piece of software uses open source libraries,
-I am grateful to the developers of these material for their contirbutions to open source
+I am grateful and appreciate the developers of theses libraries, and their contribution to open source.
+The link to the Github repository of these libraries is provided below.
 The LICENSE and Copyright information can be found in ./FileCrawler/src/LICENSE

+files: iterator.c iterator.h linkedlist.c linkedlist.h orderedset.c orderedset.h
+       tsiterator.c tsiterator.h tslinkedlist.c tslinkedlist.h tsorderedset.c tsorderedset.h
-The link to the GitHub repository: https://github.com/jsventek/ADTsv2
+The link to the GitHub repository: https://github.com/jsventek/ADTsv2/{files}